dadequate/bambu-lab-pla-colors/README.md

    ~/Library/Colors/
    ```

-3. Open any macOS app that uses the color picker (e.g., TextEdit, Pages).
+3. Open BambuStudio, click on the colow swatch next to filament.
+(Will also work in any macOS app that uses the color picker (e.g., TextEdit, Pages).
 4. Go to the **Color Palettes** tab, select **Bambu Lab PLA Colors**.

 ---